abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 to carry the burden of a sense of self all the time—which is an incredible burden.
-Sometimes we can lack humility and respect to the degree that we outwardly appear full of ourselves and carry our sense of self around showing it off to other people—which is not very inspiring.
+Sometimes we can lack humility and respect to the degree that we outwardly appear full of ourselves and carry our sense of self around, showing it off to other people—which is not very inspiring.

-We have the opportunity to establish a sense of respectfulness and humility not just once a year, but in our day-to-day lives: How we live with each other, how we treat each other, and how we engage with the world around us.
-So often we’re thinking about meditation techniques and methodologies.
-But when we reflect on the qualities that help the mind become peaceful, we can see how often we overlook these fundamentals that are at the roots of our being—these qualities of respectfulness and humility that allow the mind to become quiet, at ease, and easily peaceful.
+We have the opportunity to establish a sense of respectfulness and humility not just once a year, but in our day-to-day lives: how we live with each other, how we treat each other, and how we engage with the world around us.
+We can frequently think about meditation techniques and methodologies.
+But when we reflect on the qualities that help the mind become peaceful, we can see how often we overlook these fundamentals that are at the roots of our being—these qualities of respectfulness and humility that allow the mind to become quiet and at ease.
 If we’ve engendered these qualities within, then when we sit down to meditate, we don’t have to wonder what techniques or methods will make us peaceful, because the peace is already there waiting for us.

 # Making the Embers Bright Red